Are You Truly an Introvert… or Actually a Highly Sensitive Person?

-These needs can just reflect a natural preference for processing information internally, says clinical psychologist Laurie Helgoe, PhD, author of Introvert Power.
-But it also can be a result of being more sensitive to their surroundings—making them similar to the highly sensitive person (people who have elevated emotional and/or sensory sensitivity).
-But these two personality types are not one and the same.
-When it comes to the introvert versus the highly sensitive person, she says, “the overlap is not complete.”
+In many cases, this need just reflects a natural preference for processing information internally, says clinical psychologist Laurie Helgoe, PhD, author of Introvert Power.
+But sometimes, it can also emerge in an introvert who is more sensitive to their surroundings than the average person—making them similar to a highly sensitive person (a term for someone with elevated emotional and/or sensory sensitivity).
+Even so, these two personality types are not one and the same.
+When it comes to the introvert versus the highly sensitive person, says Dr. Helgoe, “the overlap is not complete.”

 Being an introvert versus being a highly sensitive person

 To grasp what really makes an introvert introverted, it’s helpful to first compare them to extroverts.
 The biggest difference between introverts and extroverts lies in “where they get their energy,” says psychologist Jadzia Jagiellowicz, PhD, whose research focuses on the effects of environmental sensitivity on emotion and cognition.
 “Introverts go inward and retreat into their thoughts, and extroverts go outward and interact with others.”

 While falling on the introverted side of that spectrum implies at least some level of sensitivity—after all, introverts have been shown to be more sensitive to stimuli like caffeine and loud music—that link does not always happen in reverse.

 “A highly sensitive person may slow down, shut off, and turn inward to process all the information they’ve absorbed from surrounding stimuli.” —Laurie Helgoe, PhD, clinical psychologist